markramach/spring-boot-prototype-ansible/README.md

 ##spring-boot-prototype-ansible

 Turning your Continuous Integration process into a Continuous Deployment Pipeline is easier than you think.
 Using a tool like [Ansible](http://www.ansible.com/), we can break the deployment process into simple repeatable roles that can handle extremely complex deployment scenarios.
-We can also integrate this deployment process with Maven to make the entire process of committing, building, testing and deploying into one streamlined delivery pipeline.
+We can also integrate this deployment process with Maven to make the entire process of committing, building, testing and deploying into one streamline delivery pipeline.

-Ansible is a powerful collection of open source modules that allow you to run automation to remotely manage the state of servers.
-Ansible is agentless, there is no additional software that needs to be installed on a target host.
+Ansible is a powerful collection of open source modules that allow you to remotely manage the state of your servers.
+Ansible is agentless.
+There is no additional software that needs to be installed on a target host(s).

 This prototype project, much like previous ones, will be constructing a simple [Spring Boot](http://projects.spring.io/spring-boot/) REST service packaged in a [Docker](https://www.docker.com/) container.
 However, in this case we will leverage a [Maven Ansible Plugin](https://github.com/tmullender/ansible-maven-plugin) to automate the installation of our Docker container on a host.